 You did that yourself through hard work, looking for advice and knowledge and then determining on your own whether or not that knowledge was false or true.

-Anonymous asked: today I had a vision of passing a stop sign in a car with my friends dad laughing about 45sec befor the stop sign was about to come up and the vision came true at the exact moment.
+Anonymous said: today I had a vision of passing a stop sign in a car with my friends dad laughing about 45sec befor the stop sign was about to come up and the vision came true at the exact moment.
 This is my first time to be able to see a vision befor it happens rather than just having deja vu in the moment still realizing i have dreamed this befor or posibbly another type of precognition?
 Do you know of anyway to harness this gift better or any more knowledge about what might be going on?